Basics

 Phytophthora Management

-Phytophthora sojae is one of the most destructive soybean pathogens in the North Central region, and a major cause of stand establishment problems.
+Phytophthora sojae is one of the most destructive soybean pathogens in the north-central region, and a major cause of stand establishment problems.
 Seeds and seedlings can be infected and killed at any time after the seed has absorbed moisture.

 The fungus also infects plants later in the season following periods of heavy rain, causing stem rots or chronic root rot.